|Additional Insured Included:||YES|

 |Coverage Limit Minimum:||$2,000,000 / $2,000,000 / $1,000,000|

 First, let’s drill down to the basics of business insurance for a general contractor.
-Every general contractor should have general liability insurance, property insurance, and if there are employees, most likely workers compensation.
-While there are a multitude of additional coverage options and types of insurance coverage, these three cover the basics.
+Every general contractor should have general liability insurance, property insurance, and if there are employees, most likely workers' compensation.
+While there is a multitude of additional coverage options and types of insurance coverage, these three cover the basics.

 General liability insurance covers damages to third parties such as customers and customer’s property.
 Property insurance covers the physical assets of the business.
 Worker’s compensation insurance coverage protects against losses from on the job injuries to employees.